 Can I visit all of the landmarks on a road trip?

 Many of the landmarks in California can be seen on a road trip.
-However, some of them, such as Yosemite National Park, are located in rural areas that may require additional travel time to get to.
+However, some of them, such as Yosemite National Park, are in rural areas that may require additional travel time.